 Improved document management – The system identifies which documents are currently approved, helping you use the correct versions.

 Intuitive application – The IRB Application will branch out based on how you answer key questions, so you won't have to figure out which supplements to submit.

 Documentation of submission for sponsors – You will have a record of each document that you submit.

 Easier access to IRB approval records – Study approval records will be accessible to PIs, study staff, and key departmental administrators.

-Toggle ItemHow long will it take to enter a new study in iRIS?It may take as little as 30 minutes for a chart review study to several hours or even several days for a complex study.
-Before you enter your study, review our guidance on submitting new studies.
-Also, review the factors that may affect the time it takes to enter a study to learn how you can prepare to submit your study:
+Toggle ItemHow long will it take to enter a new study in iRIS?It may take a little as 30 minutes for a chart review study to several hours or even several days for a complex study.
+Also, review the factors that may affect the time it takes to enter a study to learn how you can prepare yourself to submit your study: